PSATRA/CS61B/README.md

-# Notes and practice code
+# Notes and practice code.